chrisbroski/supportyourlocal/backlog.md

 HTTPS

-Data tools (API key, download data, QA and deploy scripts.)
+Data tools (QA and deploy scripts.)

 Password recovery (email)

 EPK

 More data validation and deletion checks (e.g. can't delete song if part of release, venue if part of gig, etc.)

-Hide pages if no data.

 ### Tests